vespa-engine/sample-apps/commerce-product-ranking/README.md

   --ranking hybrid
 </pre>

-The evaluate script runs all the queries in the test split using the `--ranking` `rank-profile` and produces a `hybrid.run` file with the top ranked results.
+The evaluate script runs all the queries in the test split using the `--ranking` `<rank-profile>` and produces a `<ranking>.run` file with the top ranked results.
 This file is is formatted in the format that `trec_eval` expects.

 <pre>
 qid Q0 docid rank score run-name
 </pre>

-Example ranking produced by Vespa using the `hybrid` rank-profile:
+Example ranking produced by Vespa using the `hybrid` rank-profile for query 535:
 <pre>
 535 Q0 B08PB9TTKT 1 0.29231454033212656 hybrid
 535 Q0 B084TV3C1B 2 0.26620505442075637 hybrid